-The objective is to give the participant and over view of the mechanisms behind the chemical processes the takes place in and oil reservoir and the tools for addressing their importance.
+The objective is to give the participant and overview of the mechanisms behind the chemical processes that takes place in an oil reservoir and the tools for addressing their importance.

-Friday - Petroleum mixtures (Alexander Shapiro):
+Friday - Petroleum mixtures and Enhance oil recovery (Alexander Shapiro):

 At this day of the Summer school the participants will be introduced into the properties of petroleum fluids: what they consist of, how they behave under varying temperature and pressure, how their properties may be measured and modelled.
 In the second half of the day, an introduction to the modern methods of enhanced oil recovery will be given: How we can produce more oil by application of the chemicals, or gases, or by thermal methods.